vaadin/responsive/README.md

 # Responsive Add-on for Vaadin 7

 Responsive is an extension add-on for Vaadin 7.
 It provides any component or UI the ability to respond to changes in their size using CSS.
-It provides similar funcionatily as CSS media queries do, but it works also in IE8 and you can respond to size changes on a component level, not just on a viewport level.
+It provides similar functionality as CSS media queries do, but it works also in IE8 and you can respond to size changes on a component level, not just on a viewport level.

 ## Online demo